What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 Australian Consumer Law: An Important Protection

-If a panel fails for a genuine manufacturing defect and a manufacturer tries to void your warranty because you once used a slightly incorrect cleaning product, you may still have ACL protections.
-The ACCC has been increasingly active in this area.
+If a panel fails for a genuine manufacturing defect, you may still have ACL protections.
+This applies even if a manufacturer tries to deny your claim because you once used a slightly incorrect cleaning product.

 Key resources: